Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates

 Some prior work involved deep learning in the context of PV power forecasting.
-For example, \cite{abdel-nasser_accurate_2019} consider one hour ahead forecasts (instead of intraday as aimed at in this paper).
+For example, \cite{abdel-nasser_accurate_2019} consider one hour ahead forecasts (instead of intraday as it is the aim in this paper).
 They used a single LSTM layer without the encoder-decoder mechanism, limited to point forecasts.
 Data for two PV sites is used for the experiments, with roughly the same power magnitude for both sites (approx. 3.5kW).
 Models are trained for each site separately.
-Alternatively, in this paper we address all sites with a single model in a scale free approach, dealing with an arbitrary number of sites with little to no model size overhead.
-Finally, the locations associated to the datasets are subject to a dry climate, which is simpler to predict \cite{pedro_assessment_2012}.
-Our application testbed is a temperate area, subject to frequent and abrupt changes on a daily basis, therefore much more challenging to predict. \cite{wang_day-ahead_2020} also address PV power forecasting, by decorrelating scale free forecasts using LSTM, from seasonal effects modelled separately using time correlation features and partial daily pattern prediction.
-However, they focus on forecasts aggregated at a daily scale, when we consider hourly data in this paper.
-In addition, our approach is end-to-end, with seasonal effects modelled as time covariates, as allowed by the DeepAR model \cite{salinas_deepar_2020}.
+Alternatively, in this paper we address all sites with a single model in a scale-free approach, dealing with an arbitrary number of sites with little to no model size overhead.
+Finally, the locations associated with the datasets are subject to a dry climate, which is simpler to predict \cite{pedro_assessment_2012}.
+Our application testbed is a temperate area, subject to frequent and abrupt changes on a daily basis, and is therefore much more challenging to predict. \cite{wang_day-ahead_2020} also address PV power forecasting, by decorrelating scale-free forecasts using LSTM, from seasonal effects modeled separately using time correlation features and partial daily pattern prediction.
+However, they focus on forecasts aggregated at a daily scale, while in this paper, we consider hourly data.
+In addition, our approach is end-to-end, with seasonal effects modeled as time covariates, as allowed by the DeepAR model \cite{salinas_deepar_2020}.